Willy-JL/MemSed/README.md

 You will need to run a full build process atleast once before `clangd` picks up the compile DB

 Press `Ctrl+Shift+P` and run `clangd: Restart language server` if things ever go wrong

+### Project Structure

+- `build/`: output and working directory for compilation
+- `build/current/`: symlink to `build/debug/` or `build/release/`
+- `lib/`: mostly generated code that the project depends on
+- `lib/vendor/`: submodules used to generate code in `lib/`, or compiled as is
+- `resources/`: assets used by the program, converted to C code in `lib/`
+- `src/`: code specific to this project
+- `src/process/`: platform-specific implementation of basic process primitives
+- `src/thread/`: platform-specific implementation of basic thread primitives
+- everything else in `src/` should be fairly platform-agnostic